GabrielBalasa/portfolio_website_p2_old/README.md

 ### Code Validations

-All code validations have been done and any issues is now fixed.
+All code validations have been done and any issues are now fixed.

 *index.html*
 ![Index HTML Validation](/Validations/index_validation.png)